-As per the NDSAP, within a year all the datasets need to be published on the Data Portal, data.gov.in and within the first three months at least 5 high value datasets need to be published.
+As per the NDSAP, within a year all the datasets need to be published on the OGD Platform (data.gov.in) and within the first three months at least 5 high value datasets need to be published.
 Government data generated through following processes and events:

 - 1. Primary Data e.g. Population Census, Education Census, Economic Survey, etc. - 2.
-Processed/Value Added Data e.g. Budget, Planning, etc. - 3.
-Data Generated through delivery of Government Services e.g. Income Tax Collection, MNREGA wage distribution etc.
+Processed/Value Added Data e.g. Budget, Planning, etc. - Data Generated through delivery of Government Services e.g. Income Tax Collection, MNREGA wage distribution etc.

-The data which are contributed to the data portal have to be in the specified open data format only.
+The data which are contributed to the Open Government Data (OGD) Platform India have to be in the specified open data format only.
 The data have to be internally processed to ensure that the quality standard is met i.e. accuracy, free from any sort of legal issues, privacy of an individual is maintained and does not compromise with the National security.

 While prioritizing the release of datasets, one should try to publish as many high value datasets.
+Grouping of Related Resources (Datasets/Apps) should be planned and are to be organized under Catalogs.

 Though each department shall have its own criterion of high value and low value datasets, generally High value data is governed by following Principles (for details on this please refer to Annexure - III):

-- 1. Completeness
+- Completeness

 - 2. Primary

 - 3. Timeliness

 - 4. Ease of Physical and Electronic Access

 - 5. Machine readability

 - 6. Non-discrimination

 - 7. Use of Commonly Owned Standards

 - 8. Licensing

 - 9. Permanence

 - 10. Usage Costs